scheidelg/deskbackup/pages/scripting_and_programming/bash.md

 this is the next item

-## next item

-this is the next item

-## next item

-this is the next item

-## next item

-this is the next item

 <hr class="tight"><p class="timestamp">Page updated >= 2020.03.25 09:07 ET -- Site updated: <span id="timestamp"></span></p>
 <script type='text/javascript'>document.getElementById("timestamp").innerHTML = Date(document.lastModified);</script>